-Rachel S. Bercovitz, MD, MS ('22)
+Rachel S. Bercovitz, MD, MS ('25)

-Michael T. Byrne, DO ('21)
+Michael T. Byrne, DO ('24)

-Benjamin Djulbegovic, MD ('20)
+Benjamin Djulbegovic, MD ('23)

-Richard Lottenberg, MD ('20)
+Richard Lottenberg, MD ('23)

-Ryan J. Mattison, MD ('20)
+Ryan J. Mattison, MD ('23)

-Deirdra Terrell, PhD,MPH ('21)
+Deirdra Terrell, PhD ('24)

 Ex Officio Members

 The Guideline Oversight Subcommittee, a subcommittee of the Committee on Quality, oversees the development of ASH clinical practice guidelines.

 The Guideline Oversight Subcommittee structure includes the Chair of the Committee on Quality as well as the Blood Advances Editor-in-Chief as ex officio, non-voting members.